rawify/Complex.js/README.md

 Complex neg()
 ---
-Negates the number (multiplies both the real and imaginary part with -1)
+Negates the number (multiplies both the real and imaginary part with -1) in order to get the additive inverse

 boolean equals(n)
 ---